zalando/skipper/docs/data-clients/kubernetes.md

 production with more than 200.000 routing table entries.
 Skipper has Filters to change http data and Predicates to change the matching rules, both can combined and chained.
-You can set these in ingress.yaml files to build resiliency patterns like ratelimit or circuitbreaker.
+You can set these in ingress.yaml files to build resiliency patterns like load shedding, ratelimit or circuitbreaker.
 You can also use them to build more highlevel deployment patterns, for example feature toggles, shadow traffic or blue-green deployments.